isomerpages/mccy-iccs/_latest/Feature: Sandra Galistan on preserving the Eurasian identity.md

 How far would you go to keep your cultural identity and heritage alive?

-Try taking photos of thousands of graves in Singapore’s largest cemetery in half a decade!
+Try taking photos of thousands of graves in Singapore’s largest cemetery over half a decade!

 Sandra Galistan has been doing this since 2018 as part of her ongoing project to preserve a record of Eurasians who have lived in Singapore before their graves are exhumed to make way for future developments.